xolox/vim-easytags/README.md

 When you enable this option, the easytags plug-in will use the first filename returned by [tagfiles()](http://vimdoc.sourceforge.net/htmldoc/eval.html#tagfiles%28%29) as the tags file to write.
 Note that `tagfiles()` is reevaluated every time the plug-in runs.

+If you've also enabled `g:easytags_by_filetype` the project specific tags file must exist, even if it's empty; otherwise `g:easytags_by_filetype` will take precedence.

 ### The `g:easytags_by_filetype` option

 By default all tags are stored in a global tags file.
 When the tags file grows beyond a certain size Vim will be slowed down by the easytags plug-in because it has to read and process a large number of tags very frequently.

 To avoid this problem you can set `g:easytags_by_filetype` to the path of an existing directory.
 The easytags plug-in will create separate tags files for each file type in the configured directory.
 These tags files are automatically registered by the easytags plug-in when the file type of a buffer is set.

+If you've also enabled `g:easytags_dynamic_files` and the project specific tags file exists, and is writable, it will take precedence.
+If the project specific tags file doesn't exist you can indicate you want to use project specific tags by creating it.

 Note that if you already have a global tags file you can create file type specific tags files from the global tags file using the command `:TagsByFileType`.